linhnguyen276/Master_thesis/README.md

     ```
     pip install -r requirements.txt
     ```
-2. Create the input dataset
+2. Create the input dataset:
+The Elliptic++ dataset consists of 203k Bitcoin transactions and 822k wallet addresses to enable both the detection of fraudulent transactions and the detection of illicit addresses (actors) in the Bitcoin network by leveraging graph data.\
+\
+DATASET CAN BE FOUND HERE: https://drive.google.com/drive/folders/1MRPXz79Lu_JGLlJ21MDfML44dKN9R08l

 ## Construct Graph Datasets